 Instructions

-- Preheat Oven and Melt Butter: Set the oven to 450°F (232°C) and let it heat completely.
-Place the 1-inch cubes of unsalted butter into a square glass baking dish.
-Carefully transfer the dish to the oven and allow the butter to melt until it is bubbling but not browned.
-Monitor closely to prevent the butter from burning.
+1. Preheat the oven and prepare butter: Set your oven to 450°F (232°C) and let it heat up fully.
+Place the cubed unsalted butter into a square glass baking dish and put it in the oven to melt until the butter is bubbling but not browned.
+Watch closely to avoid burning.

-- Mix Dry Ingredients: In a medium mixing bowl, whisk together the all-purpose flour, baking powder, granulated sugar, and kosher salt until evenly combined.
-This ensures all dry ingredients are well distributed throughout the batter.
+2. Mix dry ingredients: In a medium bowl, whisk together all-purpose flour, baking powder, granulated sugar, and kosher salt until everything is fully combined and evenly distributed.

-- Add Buttermilk: Slowly pour the room-temperature buttermilk into the dry ingredients.
-Stir gently using a spatula or spoon just until combined.
-It’s okay if some lumps remain; avoid overmixing to preserve tender and fluffy biscuits.
+3. Add buttermilk: Gradually pour the room-temperature buttermilk into the dry ingredients.
+Stir gently with a spatula or spoon until just combined.
+It’s okay if the batter is a bit lumpy, as overmixing can toughen the biscuits.

-- Bake Biscuits: Place the baking dish back in the oven and bake for 23 minutes.
-The biscuits are done when the top is golden brown and the edges start to crisp.
-Halfway through baking, rotate the baking dish to ensure even browning.
-If the edges brown too quickly, tent the dish with aluminum foil after 15 minutes.
-Remove the dish from the oven and allow the biscuits to cool for at least 2 minutes before serving.
+5. Bake the biscuits: Place the baking dish back into the oven and bake for 23 minutes.
+The biscuits are ready when the top is golden brown and edges start to crisp.
+Rotate the dish halfway through baking for even browning.
+If edges brown too quickly, tent with foil after 15 minutes.
+Let biscuits cool for at least 2 minutes before serving.

 Notes

-- Do not overmix the batter to keep biscuits tender.
+• Do not overmix the batter to keep biscuits light and fluffy.